ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6-draft.md

 __Mistake: Wrapping output in quotations__

 Some libraries may accidentally wrap all outputs in quotations when writing data to a file.
 This is not necessary and can have unintended side effects when processing your results.
-Specifically when quotes are wrapped around numbers the processing script may interpret the value as a string and be unable to perform mathmatical operations correctly.
+Specifically when quotes are wrapped around numbers the processing script may interpret the value as a string and be unable to perform mathematical operations correctly.

 ```
 "uuid","week","count"